C-LAEF/claef_1k_doc/docs/Logs.md

 nav_order: 8
 ---

+### 25.03.2024 00 UTC
+- Control member ensemble with 2 Member, Member_00 Control with passive Assimilation of GNSS, Member_01 use Radar reflectivity in 3D-Var.
+Member_02 has been switched off because of problems with stability (traj. underground).

 ### 21.03.2024 00 UTC
 - Control member ensemble with 3 Member, Member_00 Control with passive Assimilation of GNSS, Member_01 use Radar reflectivity in 3D-Var, Member_02 with Latent Heat Nudging of INCA precipitation analysis